Questions?

 Included Meals: Breakfast, Dinner

-Accommodations: Hotel or similar
+Accommodations: Europa Hotel

 Set out on an excursion to the town of Downpatrick, founded by St. Patrick when, according to legend, his boat was accidentally blown ashore here in AD 432.
 Delve into the life and legends of Ireland’s patron saint on a tour of the Saint Patrick Center in the company of its director, Dr. Tim Campbell.
-Our visit includes a showing of the IMAX movie, 'In the Footsteps of Saint Patrick,” which features stunning aerial footage of sites associated with Saint Patrick across Ireland.
+Our visit includes a showing of the IMAX movie, In the Footsteps of Saint Patrick, which features stunning aerial footage of sites associated with Saint Patrick across Ireland.
 See the town’s cathedral and the graveyard that some believe holds the remains of Saint Patrick and Saint Brigid.
 Enjoy time to walk through Downpatrick and have lunch at your leisure.
-Upon our return to Belfast, jump forward to a more recent era in Irish history with a self-guided visit to Titanic Belfast, which tells the story of the ill-fated cruise ship in an interactive exhibit adjacent to site where the ship was built.
-Late this afternoon, sit down with Jennifer Paxton for an engaging discussion on the many lives of St. Patrick, before dinner on your own.
+Upon our return to Belfast, jump forward to a more recent era in Irish history with a self-guided visit to Titanic Belfast, which tells the story of the ill-fated cruise ship, in an interactive exhibit adjacent to the site where the ship was built.
+Later this afternoon, sit down with Jennifer Paxton for an engaging discussion on the many lives of St. Patrick, before dinner on your own.

 Included Meals: Breakfast

-Accommodations: Hotel or similar
+Accommodations: Europa Hotel

 This morning, travel to the northern shores of County Antrim to encounter the UNESCO World Heritage site of Giant’s Causeway.
 Here, some 40,000 polygonal basalt columns create a natural path into the sea—a wonder of geology that inspired the myth of Finn McCool.
 Hear about this giant, who is said to have used the flat-topped columns as stepping stones to reach Scotland, and explore the natural forces behind these unusual rock formations.
 Drive on to Derry, the second largest city in Northern Ireland.
 Once a hotspot of the Troubles that plagued the country for more than 30 years, Derry is now a vibrant center of culture.
 Join a local guide for a walking tour of the 17th-century city walls, taking in views of medieval rooftops and belltowers and learning about the many sieges and attacks the walls have seen.
 Trace the events that shaped the city as you visit the Diamond war memorial and the murals of Bogside and the People’s Gallery.
-After checking in to our hotel listen toJennifer Paxton’sinsights and thoughts on Irish Myths and Modern Politics, before heading out for dinner on your own.
+After checking in to our hotel, listen to Jennifer Paxton’s insights and thoughts on Irish Myths and Modern Politics, before heading out for dinner on your own.

 Included Meals: Breakfast

-Accommodations: Hotel or similar
+Accommodations: City Hotel

 Cross back into Ireland on an excursion off the beaten path to the ancient treasures of County Donegal.
 With local expert Martin Bradley, discover how ecology, archaeology, and mythology intersect in this windswept region of rugged peaks and rocky headlands.
 Step into prehistory as we explore the intriguing Bronze Age stone circle at Beltany, then look for pagan and Celtic iconography at St. Eunan’s Church in Raphoe.
 In Inishowen, uncover layers of history at An Grianan of Aileach, a hilltop ring fort used by the kings of Ulster for ceremonial rituals.
 Sit down to lunch at a cozy rural pub before traveling to Carrowmore to see its primitive Celtic crosses, considered some of the oldest in Ireland, as well as the towering high cross at Cloncha.
 Return to Derry for an evening at leisure.